LittleB0xes/wasm-playground/day_3/README.md

-# Can You write something ?
+# Can You Say Something ?

 It's time to go a little further, just a little bit.
 How do I write something with wasm?
 Basically, wasm doesn't know how to do it: he needs help.
 Here, Javascript will give it this power.